 - Optotrak infrared motion tracking system

 - Virtual reality systems

 For some further details see here

 The group consists of between 6 and 10 researchers at various levels of training, from MSc and PhD students to postdoctoral fellows

 Salary and tenure

-The post is available now, for 2 years in the first instance.
+The post is available now, for 1 years in the first instance.
 Starting salary will be in the range £24,049 to 27,047 pa depending on qualifications and experience.
 Applications must have permission to work in the UK

 Pre-employment Check Requirements